VarshanRakesh/GNSS_RTK/README.md

    ![Rfd_pins_description](https://github.com/user-attachments/assets/d739b9fe-79fe-4e73-87a6-c7af716d7cfc)

-3. Dump a general **UART transmitter** code [ask whether the available code is suitable to add here] with a baud rate of 115200 in one of the arduino  without connecting the TX pin and RX pin.7
+3. Dump a general **UART transmitter** code which is below[ask whether the available code is suitable to add here] with a baud rate of 115200 in one of the arduino  without connecting the TX pin and RX pin.
 4. After that connect the **UART pins** of the RFD modem to **UART pins** of the Arduino as per below

 5. ![rfd_debugging](https://github.com/user-attachments/assets/e1702fe5-083a-4902-823a-82548155d44a)